 Medicaid can pay for Medicare premiums and some items that Medicare doesn’t cover, such as long-term care in a nursing home.
 In some states, Medicaid also covers dental care, glasses, long-term care in your home, transportation to and from doctor’s visits, and other items Medicare doesn’t.

 Those eligible for both Medicare and Medicaid can get their Medicare coverage from original Medicare or a private Medicare Advantage plan.
 Some Advantage plans are created specifically for dual eligibles and help coordinate the two types of coverage.
 Some of these plans provide members with a care coordinator who helps them navigate their benefits.

-When you become eligible for Medicare, you must begin receiving your prescription drug coverage from Medicare’s Part D drug program, not from Medicaid.
-You will automatically qualify for the federal Extra Help program, which enables you to receive Part D drug coverage without paying premiums or deductibles and paying only low copays for your drugs.
+If you have Medicaid and then become eligible for Medicare, you’ll have to find new prescription coverage through Medicare’s Part D drug program.
+Then you’ll automatically qualify for the federal Extra Help program, which enables you to receive Part D drug coverage without paying premiums or deductibles.
+You’ll also have low copays for your drugs.

 But to get this coverage, you need to enroll in a Part D drug plan.
 If you don’t do this yourself, the Centers for Medicare & Medicaid Services (CMS) will select one for you.